 As a moderator or webinar planner, get creative and consider ways to leverage these elements so your audience doesn't feel like they're passively listening to speakers rather than engaging with them.

 "Don't let audience engagement be an afterthought.
 Know how and when you want to engage the audience," Nicholson advises.
 "Will you have formal Q+A?
 How will people submit questions?
 When will you answer those questions?
 All this should be pre-determined and clearly communicated to set your attendees up for a good experience."

 Even in today's world, technical problems happen with software.
 Do your best to avoid them when on the air live by testing your webinar platform ahead of time.

-For instance, if you're going to be sharing your screen or switching controls, have a pre-webinar dry run where speakers can practice before doing it live.
-It's always best to find out where mistakes could occur before the actual webinar so you don't waste your time or that of your guest speaker(s).
+Ultimately, it's always best to find out where mistakes could occur before the actual webinar so you don't waste your time or that of your guest speaker(s).

 When choosing a time to host your live event, keep in mind that not everyone will be in your time zone.
 HubSpot is located in Eastern Standard Time, so we try to host webinars at a time that works for other areas around the country and across the globe.

 For example, though 1 p.m. to 3 p.m.
 EST often works for us, it may not suit our European audience well, so we'll need to find a time that works for both of us.

 Nicholson also suggests that marketers should "make it clear if your webinar will be recorded and that by signing up someone will get that recording.
 You'll increase conversions even when someone cant attend live."